bvbohnen/X4_Customizer/Documentation.md

   * Check_Extension

     Checks an extension for xml diff patch errors and dependency errors.
-Performs two passes: scheduling this extension as early as possible (after its dependencies), and as late as possible (after all other extensions that can go before it).
 Problems are printed to the console.
 Returns True if no errors found, else False.

+    Performs up to three passes that adjust extension loading order: in alphabetical folder order, as early as possible (after its dependencies), and as late as possible (after all other extensions that can go before it).

     * extension_name
-      - Name of the extension being checked.
+      - Name (folder) of the extension being checked.
+      - May be given in original or lower case.
       - This should match an enabled extension name findable on the normal search paths set in Settings.
+    * check_other_orderings
+      - Bool, if True then the 'earliest' and 'latest' loading orders will be checked, else only 'alphabetical' is checked.
+      - These are recommended to identify where dependencies should be added to extensions, to protect against other extensions changing their folder name and thereby their loading order.
+      - Defaults to False, to avoid printing errors that won't be present with the current extension order.
+    * return_log_messages
+      - Bool, if True then instead of the normal True/False return, this will instead return a list of logged lines that contain any error messages.
+      - Does not stop the normal message Prints.

   * Write_To_Extension